-An English zoologist wasn’t happy and gave the animal a new name – Acinonyx rex.
+In 1927, an English zoologist gave the animal a new name – Acinonyx rex.
 This is different to Acinonyx jubatus, the Latin name given to a cheetah.
 Rex translates as king in Latin, which is how their name evolved.

 2. A Rare Cheetah With a Unique Mutated Fur Pattern

 Black panthers can either be jaguars or leopards.
-They gain their black fur through a natural and hereditary melanin, or pigment.
+They gain their black fur through natural and hereditary melanin or pigment.

-It’s similar for king cheetah.
-They have a mutated fur pattern that is caused by a recessive gene.
-That means that their distinctive appearance is due to a lack of genetic diversity.
+It’s similar for the king cheetah.
+They have a mutated fur pattern caused by a recessive gene.
+This means that their distinctive appearance is due to a lack of genetic diversity.

-See a king cheetah and it’s obvious that the fur patterns are different.
+If you see a king cheetah, it’s obvious that the fur patterns are different.